When assessing your application for an approved arrangement (AA), the Department of Agriculture and Water Resources takes into account:

 For class 43.1 disinsection treatment applications and any non-broker applications with non-standard conditions, please complete:

 The department can provide you with general advice prior to lodging an application.
-If you need specific information or want an officer to visit your site you will need to lodge an application and pay the application fee first.
+If you need specific information or want an officer to visit your site you will need to contact the department to make arrangements, please note you will be charged fee for service rates for these services.
+Information about current fees and levies are available in the department’s Charging guidelines.

 To obtain approval, you will need to: